 Cons: expensive, not the most comfortable for hanging in over long periods

 All testers agreed: this is the coolest looking harness, both in design, colors, and material.
 It's the Audi of harnesses: refined, elegant, expensive.
-Arc'teryx uses what they call Warp technology to make the waist belt and leg loops about the thickness of two quarters, thinner and unlike any other harness on the market.
+Arc'teryx uses what they call Warp Technology to make the waist belt and leg loops about the thickness of two quarters, thinner and unlike any other harness on the market.
 This means the harness feels like you are not wearing anything.
 In addition, this harness has a number of quality design features such as a self-locking buckle, awesome gear loops and waist belt tuckaway.
 Not surprisingly, it was the most expensive harness we tested.

-This was our favorite cragging and gym harness because it is so full featured while being light and compact.
+This was one of our favorite cragging and gym harness because it is so full featured while being light and compact.
 Although it is the most expensive harness, the Arc'teryx lifetime warranty insures that you will enjoy it for, well a lifetime.
-On a strict budget, get the Black Diamond Primrose SA or the Mammut Ophira.
+On a strict budget, get the Black Diamond Primrose or the Mammut Ophira.
 If you want the ultimate sport climbing harness at any price, try this on next to the Petzl Selena and see what works best.